 Yes, the SAT score is valid in India.
 It is accepted by 35 Indian universities for admission courses that they offer.

-The best way to prepare for the SAT exam is to start your preparation early.
-Familiarize yourself with the exam structure.
-Start by looking at past sample papers to get an idea of the format.
-Practice with the help of these papers and work on your vocabulary so that you write well in the essay section.
-If you find it difficult to study on your own, get a prep class.
+The best way to prepare for the SAT exam is to start their preparation early and familiarize oneself well with the exam structure.
+Start the preparation by solving past sample papers to get an idea of the format.
+Practice with the help of these papers and work on vocabulary to perform well in the writing section.
+If they find it difficult to study on their own, students should get a prep class.

 Yes, the SAT exam requires basic math skills.
-It consists of four sections : Reading, Writing, Math, and optional Essay.
 The mathematics section includes topics like arithmetic operations, algebra, geometry, statistics, and probability which requires a student to be familiar with basic level maths.

 The SAT exam syllabus for medical students is not different from other students.
 They are also marked on the basis of their reading, writing, and mathematics skills and have to complete their exam within three hours.